Expert Categories: Internal

 Dzmitry Kruk

-Dzmitry Kruk is a Researcher at the Belarusian Economic Research and Outreach Center (BEROC).
-He has a BA in Economics (2002) and an MA in Banking and Finance (2004) from the Belarusian State University.
-In 2008 he finished a postgraduate program in Economic Theory at the Belarusian State University.
+Dzmitry Kruk is a Research Associate at the Belarusian Economic Research and Outreach Center (BEROC).
+He obtained a BA in economics (2002) and an MA in banking and finance (2004) from the Belarusian State University.
+Currently, he is a PhD nominee at Krakow University of Economics.

 Elena Paltseva